Department of Psychology at Illinois State University

 The third chair of the Department of Psychology was Larry Alferink.
 Faculty listed in the 1990-1991 catalog included the following:

 After John Pryor served a year as acting chair, David Patton Barone became the department's fourth chair.
-Current faculty are listed on the department's Faculty & Staff website.
 In 2000, the master's degree program in psychology was reorganized into four sequences: cognitive and behavioral sciences (formerly known as experimental psychology), developmental psychology, industrial/organizational-social psychology, and quantitative psychology (formerly known as measurement-statistics).

 Since the College of Education had discontinued its counseling degree program and Illinois had institute licensing, the Psychology Department created a separate master's degree program in clinical-counseling psychology.
 It was approved in 2002 by the Illinois Board of Higher Education, and the first class of clinical-counseling psychology graduate students started in fall 2003.